moderneinc/springboot-migration-workshop/README.md

 It is not expected that you complete all the adventure, but only those that are interesting to you because of the technologies that are applied.

-For all the adventures we are going to use the https://github.com/spring-projects/spring-petclinic/ repository.
+For all the adventures we are going to use different solutions to migrate an old version of the https://github.com/spring-projects/spring-petclinic/ to SpringBoot 3.

 ## Requirements